CroXY3D/CruXY-OLD/README.md

   - Design is for 250x250x250 nominal size.
 Up to 350x350x500 should be possible.
 Further with planned MGN15 gantry mod.
   - Minimal printed parts.
 Most are designed to be easily machinable by aluminum for even more stiffness.

-# CruXY offers a number of advantages over CoreXY designs.
+# CruXY offers a number of advantages over CoreXY designs
   - Belts are shorter and have simple paths, alignment is easier and less ringing
   - Less friction in motion system makes for more accurate positioning
   - 4 motors moving the XY gantry make for more torque for more accurate positioning (1.4x-4x more torque)